alan-turing-institute/solar-panel-detection/data/README.md

 There are hundreds of thousands of entries.
 Geolocation is imprecise (it's only given as postcode districts and/or LSOA districts).

 Includes wind and other tech as well as solar.
-Make sure to filter on Technology=Photovoltaic.
+The database filters on Technology=Photovoltaic.

 ## Renewable Energy Planning Database (REPD)